hipe/tmx/fields/doc/issues/002-common-association-meta-associations.md

-dissuade from redundant specifications in models. in more detail, if it is true that specifying a default-by-value always implies that the association is optional, then it is always redundant to say so explicitly. it would be like ordering your food "to go", and also not "for here". [#here.theme-1]
+dissuade from redundant specifications in models. in more detail, if it is true that specifying a default-by-value always implies that the association is optional, then it is always redundant to say so explicitly. it would be like ordering your food "to go", and also "not for here" - not only is such an expression discouraged, but the meta-model prevents it [#here.theme-1].

-## interplay 2 (tentative/flickering) "nilifying"
+## interplay 2 (tentative/flickering): "nilifying"

 another feature near which interesting "interplay" occurs is [#012.J.4] "nilification". imagine any association that is not required, and for which